lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 ---

-> This is a opinionated and structured list of thoughts about software development and what techniques I feel leads to strong code.
+> This is a structured list of thoughts about software development and what techniques I feel leads to strong code.
 >
 > I'm focusing on the languages I've used most : Python and PHP.
 That is on Object Oriented, dynamically typed languages.
 >